 Changes in their sleep patterns – too much or too little sleep

 If you recognise one or more of these warning signs in a loved one’s behaviour, don’t wait for someone else to do something.

 Pieta is Ireland’s suicide prevention charity.
-Our professional counsellors specialise in suicide prevention and tackling self-harm.
+Our qualified counsellors specialise in suicide prevention and self-harm.

-Whether you’re in crisis yourself, or whether you know someone who is, we’re here to listen and to offer FREE expert, practical help.
+Whether you’re in crisis yourself, or whether you know someone who is, we’re here to offer FREE expert, practical help.
 We have centres all over Ireland and Pieta’s suicide, self-harm & suicide bereavement crisis helpline is open 24/7.

 If you believe someone is considering suicide, the APR approach may help.
 APR stands for:

 If the person is opening up to you, engage them in a nonjudgemental manner with empathy and don’t be afraid to ask them directly if they are struggling with thoughts of suicide or self-harming behaviour.
 Ask them directly “Are you thinking about suicide or wanting to kill yourself?”
 Don’t say “Do you want to hurt yourself?”.
 Self-harming is not the same as suicide.